decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

     displayName: string;
 }>;

-// Warning: (ae-missing-release-tag) "onSceneReadyObservable" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const onSceneReadyObservable: Observable<unknown>;

 // Warning: (ae-missing-release-tag) "onUpdate" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function onUpdate(deltaTime: number): Promise<void>;

-// Warning: (ae-missing-release-tag) "onVideoEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const onVideoEvent: Observable<{
-    componentId: string;
-    videoClipId: string;
-    videoStatus: number;
-    currentOffset: number;
-    totalVideoLength: number;
-}>;

 // @public
 export type OverflowType = 'hidden' | 'scroll' | 'visible';